 The mix standard of commercial releases is now at a very high level.
 If you want tracks to compete and stand out against other music, then they need to be mixed very well.

-In this article, we’re going to present to you six of the best books on audio mixing that are on the market right now.
+In this article, I’m going to present to you six of the best books on audio mixing that are on the market right now.

 1. Mixing Secrets for the Small Studio

 Coming from the author Mike Senior, we start off this list with our favorite “Mixing Secrets for the Small Studio”.
-In this book, you will find advice for, home mixing and working with a lower quality equipment while getting the professional results out of it.
-This book goes quite in depth into topics, so it's a great way to understand the fundamentals very well.
+In this book, you will find advice for home mixing and working with lower-quality equipment while getting professional results out of it.
+This book goes in-depth into topics, so it's a great way to understand the fundamentals very well.

 You will get a huge amount of advice and tips on how to mold your recordings into professional-sounding records, but without using pro-grade equipment.